 AHRQ typically revises its QI definitions and programs each year.
-Therefore, the rate you calculate for one year (with the old codes) may differ from that in the following year (with the new codes).
-As of June 2014, AHRQ released QI Version 4.3, which includes substantial changes (e.g., two patient safety indicators are deleted, and two others are renamed).
+Therefore, the rate you calculate for one year (with the old codes) may differ from those in the following year (with the new codes).
+As of spring 2016, AHRQ released QI Version 6.0, which includes substantial changes.
+The most notable change is the lack of ability to risk adjust, as ICD-10 data availability is limited given its recent introduction.